Research data management checklist

-This online module contains important theoretical and practical information regarding scientific integrity.
-It offers practical guidelines as well as information on research integrity, ethical standards for researchers, research ethics, questionable research practices, fabrication, falsification and plagiarism.
+Practical guidelines and information on research integrity, ethical standards for researchers, research ethics, questionable research practices, fabrication, falsification and plagiarism

 A research network is a virtual network for self-managed equipment for research purposes.
 To ensure optimal security and speed the research network is functionally separate from the other networks.

 LUMC Research Support Desk

 LUMC researchers can contact the LUMC Research Support Desk (RSD).
 The RSD will forward questions to the right department or expert.